ozanerturk/NServiceBusCustomPolicyForEachHandler/README.md

 //CustomRecoverablilityExtensions.cs
 var policyKey = context.Message.Headers["NServiceBus.EnclosedMessageTypes"].Split(",")[0];
 ```
-this method returns a `Func` which meets the CustomPolicy to NServiceBus
+this method returns a `Func` which introduces the CustomPolicy to NServiceBus

 ```csharp
 //Startup.cs